Chevrolet Suburban Insurance Rates

 Want to jump right into finding Chevrolet Suburban insurance rates?
 Enter your ZIP code in our free tool above.

-The average insurance rates for a Chevrolet Suburban are $1,368 a year including full coverage.
-Comprehensive insurance costs approximately $306 a year, collision costs $506, and liability costs around $398.
-Liability-only insurance costs as low as $460 a year, with high-risk driver insurance costing $2,950 or more.
-Teenage drivers cost the most to insure at $5,078 a year or more.
+U.S. average insurance rates for a Chevrolet Suburban are $1,368 a year with full coverage.
+Comprehensive insurance costs around $306 each year, collision insurance costs $506, and liability insurance costs around $398.
+Liability-only coverage costs as low as $460 a year, and high-risk coverage costs $2,950 or more.
+Teenage drivers pay the highest rates at up to $5,078 a year.

 Average premium for full coverage: $1,368

-Using a 40-year-old driver as an example, Chevrolet Suburban insurance rates go from as low as $460 for basic liability insurance to a high of $2,950 for a driver who requires high-risk insurance.
+Using a middle-aged driver as an example, Chevrolet Suburban insurance prices range from the low end price of $460 for a discount liability-only rate to a high rate of $2,950 for a high-risk driver policy.

 Use the form below to get customized rates for your location.